edoardomarsigli/SRL-IsaacLab/source/isaaclab_tasks/isaaclab_tasks/manager_based/moonshot/README.md

 ## The File Structure

-**`./descriptions/`** : This directory contains all robot description related files such as URDFs, meshes and USDs.
+**`./descriptions/`** : This directory contains all robot and terrain description related files such as URDFs, meshes and USDs.
 The directory also includes a `/config/` directory that has robot specific configuration details such as joint and actuator parameters used for Isaac Lab (see `moonbot_cfgs.py`) or terrains generator configurations used in the environments.

-> **Note:** Robot description files are not part of the GitHub repository to save space, but they should be where you place your descriptions.
-Go to the SRL Moonshot Google Drive (if you have access) to find relevant files.
+> **Note:** Robot description files are not part of the GitHub repository, but they should be where you place your descriptions.
+If you are a SRL Moonshot member, see the `READMESRL.md`.

 **`./utils/`** : This directory contains utility functions related to integrating this workspace into Isaac Lab such as path utilities.